EhudKirsh/VBA-Word-Macros/README.md

 The purpose of this VBA Macro is to update all of these automatically at a single press of a button without a single window like this poping up.
 Specifically, it updates all of the following:

-- All caption labels (equations, figures and tables by default, but also custom)
+- All Caption Labels (equations, figures and tables by default, but also custom)
 - All Cross-References, including of the above caption labels, but also of headings
 - All References
-- All TOCs and Tables of caption labels
+- All TOCs, Tables of caption labels and Table of References/Bibliography

 ```VBA
 Sub UpdateAll()